rm511130/timer-test/README.md

 Open a terminal window on your Mac and execute the following command:

-$ cd /work/fact
+$ cd /work/timer-test
 $ godeps save
 $ ls -a
-.		..		.git		Dockerfile	Godeps		Procfile	README.md	fact.go
+.		..		.git		Dockerfile	Godeps		Procfile	README.md	timer-test.go
-$ cf push fact -b https://github.com/cloudfoundry/go-buildpack
+$ cf push timer-test -b https://github.com/cloudfoundry/go-buildpack

-You should see the usual creating app, route, binding, uploading ... and: urls: fact.cfapps.io
+You should see the usual creating app, route, binding, uploading ... and: urls: timer-test.cfapps.io
-You can now test it:         http://fact.cfapps.io/6
+You can now test it:         http://timer-test.cfapps.io/10000000000
-And you'll get as a reply:   Calculating Factorials: 6! = 720